Narathu of Pinya: Shan raids

 Narathu became king on 19 March 1359, following Kyawswa II's death.
 He came to power at a time when Pinya was facing serious external and internal threats.
 In the north, the powerful Shan state of Mong Mao (Maw in Burmese), which had successfully thrown off the Mongol authority in 1355, had been raiding the northern Sagaing Kingdom's territory at least since 1357, and just broken through into Pinya's territory (present-day Central Myanmar) in early 1359.
 Likewise, in the south, Pinya's erstwhile nominal vassal Toungoo (Taungoo) had not only revolted in 1358 but also raided the Kyaukse capital region.
 The chaos may have delayed his coronation, which took place on 7 June 1360.

 One of his first acts as king was to break off Pinya's alliance with Sagaing.
 It was a complete reversal of his brother's policy but Narathu had determined that Pinya was not strong enough to control its vassals, let alone assist Sagaing in the fight against Mong Mao.
 Nonetheless, Mong Mao paid little attention to Pinya's newfound neutrality, and its forces raided deep into Pinya territory in 1362–63.
 In desperation, Narathu sought an alliance with Mong Mao's ruler Tho Chi Bwa (Si Kefa).
 By 1363, the two rulers had reached an agreement on a joint attack on Sagaing.
 Narathu was clearly the junior partner, agreeing to take only a small portion of the loot.

 Siege of Sagaing

 Narathu was in no position to fulfill his small part of the bargain.
 Many able men had been fleeing Central Burma since the Shan raids began, and he could not mobilize a large enough army.
 When Mong Mao forces invaded Sagaing country in 1363−64, Narathu did not attack Sagaing from the south as planned.
 Mong Mao troops nonetheless overran Sagaing's northern defenses and reached the capital Sagaing in early 1364, laying siege to the capital from three sides.
-Pinya's job was to blockade the port of Sagaing on the Irrawaddy.
+Pinya's job was to blockade the port of Sagaing on the Irrawaddy River.
 But Pinya's blockade was porous.
 When Shan forces sacked Sagaing in April 1364, the Sagaing royalty escaped by sailing downriver, and thousands of refugees crossed the river en masse to Pinya.